Jim Ellington - Senior Pastor

-After several years working in radio as an on air personality in Bellefontaine, Lima, and Kenton, he went to work for Honda in 1989 and eventually settled into a career in Human Resources with the company.
+After several years working in radio as an on-air personality in Bellefontaine, Lima, and Kenton, he went to work for Honda in 1989, where he eventually settled into a career in Human Resources with the company.
 While he was working for Honda, he completed his Bachelor’s degree in Organizational Management through Bluffton College.
-He was active in churches in various roles and eventually felt like he was being called to the ministry and served on the staff of Indian Lake Community Church initially as an unpaid volunteer with the ministry team.
-Then after nearly 20 years with Honda he left his position as an Assistant Manager in Human Resources and joined the ministry team of ILCC full time in the fall of 2009 and has served in the role of Pastor with primary responsibility for Pastoral Care and sermons.
-The years since have been the most meaningful and rewarding years of his working career, and he is currently pursuing his Masters degree from Trinity School for Ministry in Ambridge, Pennsylvania.
+He was first active at churches in various roles and eventually felt like he was being called to the ministry.
+He originally served on the staff of the Indian Lake Community Church as an unpaid volunteer with the ministry team.
+Then after nearly 20 years with Honda, he left his position as an Assistant Manager in Human Resources and joined the ministry team of ILCC full time in the fall of 2009.
+He has served in the role of Pastor with primary responsibility for Pastoral Care and sermons.
+The years since have been the most meaningful and rewarding years of his working career.

-In 1991 he married Charlyn Rumer in the ILCC sanctuary, and they have made their home at Indian Lake.
-They have two children, Carrie who works for The Ohio State University and Christopher who is a sophomore at Ohio University.
-Their family also includes their dog Hope who they believe to be the world’s best dog.
+In 1991 he married Charlyn Rumer in the ILCC sanctuary.
+They have two children, Carrie, who is a Special Education teacher, and Christopher, who is a graduate of Ohio University and now a first-year Law Student at Ohio Northern University.
+Their family also includes their dog Hope whom they believe to be the world’s best dog.

-He feels strongly that, “There is nothing better than being engaged in active spirit filled worship and ministry and there is no better place to live, serve, and worship than beautiful Indian Lake, Ohio”.
+He feels strongly that, “There is nothing better than being engaged in the active Spirit-filled worship and ministry and there is no better place to serve and worship than beautiful Indian Lake, Ohio”.

-In the 30 plus years as members, Bob and Karen have watched the church experience many ups and downs, but no matter what is happening, the church is like a family.
+In the 30 plus years as members, Bob and Karen have watched the church experienced many ups and downs, but no matter what is happening, the church is like a family.
 “One of the reasons I love pastoral ministry is being able to be there for people who are having difficulties in their lives.
-Whether it is grief, loss of job, family problems, financial difficulties, or health issues, I like to be able to be able to give support, hope for the future and share the love of God.
+Whether it is grief, loss of a job, family problems, financial difficulties, or health issues, I like to be able to give support, hope for the future, and share the love of God.
 And of course, it is a blessing to be a part of all their joys and successes”.

 Dave Hafenbrack - Operations Pastor

 Dave and Teresa Hafenbrack have been residents of the lake for over twelve years.
-They have three grown children, four granddaughters and 2 grandsons!
+They have four grown children, four granddaughters, and three grandsons!
 Josh is a lawyer in Washington, D.C.
-Andy and his wife Lauren are graduates of Indian University and reside in Fishers Indiana along with their son Leo.
-Brittany and her husband Derek live in Washington Court House, Ohio with the family’s three grandchildren – Gracie, Bella, and Ava.
+Andy and his wife Lauren are graduates of Indiana University and reside in Fishers Indiana along with their sons Leo and Ari.
+Brittany and her husband Derek live in Washington Court House, Ohio with the family’s three granddaughters – Gracie, Bella, and Ava.
 Jesse and his wife Cassidy also live in Washington Court House along with their daughter Logan and son Matthew.

-Both Dave and Teresa have served ILCC in many capacities from President of the Board to Chair of the Elders to forming and leading the Quilt Divas club.
-After Dave sold his business in 2013, he joined the ILCC pastoral team as Administrative Pastor handling business, and management activities.
+Both Dave and Teresa have served ILCC in many capacities from the President of the Board to Chair of the Elders to forming and leading the Quilter's Sewsociety.
+After Dave sold his business in 2013, he joined the ILCC pastoral team as operations Pastor handling business, and management activities.
 Both Teresa and Dave love the lake region and were drawn to ILCC by the warmth and feeling of the ILCC Christian Family.
 They share many things but most importantly their love of God and blessing He brings to their lives.